 In the same sense that group riding lessons give students confidence, group lessons also add the challenge factor.
 When peers ride together and they see one another achieve, that nudge to do it better seems to find its way in.

 One of the most delightful lessons I have ever witnessed was with Molly Sivewright.
 Mrs. Sivewright is the author of both “Thinking Riding ” books, as well as a book on lunging.
 She is the founder of Talland School of Equitation in England and is a Fellow of the British Horse Society.
 I met Mrs. Sivewright at a dressage clinic in Kansas.
 In a matter of minutes, through the use of school commands, Mrs. Sivewright had 8 dressage riders divided into two circles, going the opposite direction and changing circles smoothly on command.
 Believe me when I say, that this didn’t start out pretty!
 These horses and riders were used to riding alone.
 But after a few minutes, this group looked like an experienced drill team.
 I’ll bet those riders will never forget Ms. Sivewright’s lesson.
+Her example that day was the epitome of group riding lessons.

 Working in file and trying to keep the correct distance from the horse in front of you is challenging for students.
 Adding changes of rein, circles, and transitions on command gives students a new way to work on their skills.
 I call this “learning through necessity”!